Amutheezan/amutheezan.github.io/_projects/2024-06-06-stationing.md

 ### 🔍 High-Level Overview of the SOTA Approach with Hierarchical Coordination
 ![High-Level Process](https://amutheezan.com/images/FullProcessImage.png)

-This diagram illustrates our state-of-the-art hierarchical coordination framework that combines queuing based city-scale redistributions and MCTS based region-level reallocations of responders.
+This diagram illustrates our state-of-the-art hierarchical coordination framework that combines queuing-based city-scale redistributions and MCTS-based region-level reallocations of responders.

 ---